lfang615/lfang615.github.io/_posts/2023-04-17-Bybit-Project.md

 Using the method above pigeon holes you to their web app to make trades which is only made available in the desktop version of their platform, making usability a nightmare.
 Mobile VPN connections, in my experience can't be relied on to provide stable connections (*from my provider at least*) for long durations which causes the site the session to become invalid and ultimately creates an annoying loop of reconnecting to VPN server, inputing login details, fetching the multifactor code from Google Authenticator, every time I want to place a trade when I'm away from the a desktop.
 This project was started to resolve those annoyances and to explore various tools used in distributed systems.

 *Update 4-30-2023*
 Just a few days after beginning the project, Bybit announced that they will be adopting KYC measures for all current and future users of the platform, thereby negating my original motivation for developing this tool in the first place.
 However it did force me to think of ways to repurpose the functionality that had already been developed.
-Instead of limiting the tool to one exchange I applied one of the guiding principles of clean software development, extensibility and created an interface defining the common ordering, market data fetching, and account balance capabilities that are common to all trading platforms, irrespective of any particular asset.
+Instead of limiting the tool to interface with one exchange I applied one of the guiding principles of clean software development, extensibility and created an interface defining the common ordering, market data fetching, and account balance capabilities that are common to all trading platforms, irrespective of any particular asset.

 *Update 05-15-2023*
+After laboring through the rewrite and associated unit tests to use the interface mentioned in the previous update I found the [CCXT](https://docs.ccxt.com/#/README) package which is a popular and well supported package which provides a common interface to interact with all currently relevant crypto exchanges (everything I required and more, developed better).
+That discovery served as a frustrating but necessary reminder to always research to see what's available before you needlessly reinvent the wheel. *Currently updating the project repo to use the CXXT library*.

 [Project Repo](https://github.com/lfang615/bybit-service)

 ## Description

-- Motivations were described above, but the primary utility was to have a self hosted layer I can use to interact with Bybit.
+- ~~Motivations were described above, but the primary utility was to have a self hosted layer I can use to interact with Bybit.~~
+- Application that allows you to execute, view and manage orders with any exchange supported by [CCXT](https://docs.ccxt.com/#/README) which offers derivitive/contract trading.
+- The interface in the project is utilized as a wrapper for the common [CCXT](https://docs.ccxt.com/#/README) functions associated with dervitives orders.
+  - Currently only concrete implementations for Bitget and Bybit are available.
+- Microservice architecture, responsibilities of each service are described in further detail in the section below.
-  - *Update 05-20-2023* - Has been updated with an abstract class which utilizes the [CCXT](https://docs.ccxt.com/#/README).
+- *Update 05-20-2023* - Has been updated with an abstract class which utilizes the [CCXT](https://docs.ccxt.com/#/README) package.
 CCXT provides a common structure that can be used to interact with an impresive list of crypto exchanges (*wish I found ccxt when I started the project*).
--
 - The README in the project repo will contain a list of the available features.

 ### Communication Diagram